“We are the girls of Fire Place you’ve heard so much about . . .”

 Chief’s family had old ties to East Hampton, and Springs in particular.
 Her grandfather was the Rev. Stephen Mershon of the First Presbyterian Church of East Hampton.
 She traced her ancestry back to one of the original founding families of East Hampton, the Talmage family.
 The Talmages have lived in Springs for centuries.

 She had grown to cherish the natural beauty, abundant nature and the lovely waters.
 In this idyllic environment, Chief dedicated 36 years of her career to nurturing the development of young women.
-There is no question she wanted her Fire Place girls to have the same opportunities as boys, exposing them to rugged challenges, yet not give up sensitivity to the arts in its many forms.
-She is loved like a mother and revered like a heroine.
+There is no question that she wanted us to have the same opportunities as boys, exposing us to rugged challenges, yet not give up sensitivity to the arts in its many forms.
+We loved her like a mother and revered her like a heroine.

 History of Fireplace, 1600-1700

 Fire Place Lodge sat high on a bluff on 51 acres spanning Kings Point Rd., Hog Creek Lane, Springs-Fireplace Rd and Gardiner’s Bay.
-The site was first used by Native Americans (an ancient burial ground is preserved there).
-As a woman with convictions of tolerance and diversity well ahead of her time, Chief had a deep respect for the indigenous peoples and enthusiastically arranged annual visits from local tribes to share their culture, including Chief Red Thundercloud (known locally as “Tez”) of the Catawbas.
+Native Americans first used the land (an ancient burial ground is preserved there).
+As a woman with convictions of tolerance and diversity well ahead of her time, Chief had a deep respect for the indigenous peoples.
+She enthusiastically arranged annual visits from local tribes to share their culture, including Chief Red Thundercloud (known locally as “Tez”) of the Catawbas.

 In 1717, the Montaukett sold the property to one of East Hampton’s early settlers, the Miller family.
 Daniel Miller purchased the land for his son Timothy, who started a farm.
 The Miller homestead was also the new site of signal fires to the residents of Gardiner’s island when supplies or visitors were ready.

 The old location at the end of Old Fireplace Road was inferior, with a smaller, low-lying beach that backed up to marsh.
-Atop the bluff, these fires were more easily fueled from the plentiful woods and made smoky for better visibility with plentiful seaweed from the wide beach below.
+Atop the bluff at the Miller homestead, these fires were easily fueled from the plentiful woods and made smoky for better visibility with plentiful seaweed from the wide beach below.

 Down where the bluff ends and the road meets the beach, at the very end of Springs-Fireplace Road, was Fire Place Landing where supplies including produce from the Miller farm and visitors were loaded onto boats for the 3 mile trip across Gardiner’s Bay.